projectapheleia/avl-axi-stream/README.md

 AVL is built on the [CocoTB](https://docs.cocotb.org/en/stable/) framework, but aims to combine the best elements of \
 [UVM](https://accellera.org/community/uvm) in a more engineer friendly and efficient way.

+## CocoTB 2.0

+AVL-AXI-STREAM now supports CocoTB2.0 https://docs.cocotb.org/en/development/upgrade-2.0.html.
+This was introduced in v0.2.0.

+All older versions support v1.9.1 and will fail if run with CocoTB 2.0.

+To upgrade follow the instructions given on the link above.

 ## Protocol Features